PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 ## Integration Patterns

+Integration patterns and platforms for ETL, API, and event-driven integrations, SIS synchronization, and integration platforms like MuleSoft and Dell Boomi.

 ### etl-vs-api-vs-events.md

-**When to Retrieve**: Questions about choosing between ETL, API, or Events integration patterns, or understanding tradeoffs between integration approaches.
+**When to Retrieve**: Deciding whether to use ETL, API, or Events for an integration, understanding tradeoffs between batch/synchronous/asynchronous patterns, or selecting the right integration pattern for a use case.

-**Summary**: Decision framework for selecting integration patterns.
-Covers when to use ETL (batch), API (synchronous), or Events (asynchronous), with implementation patterns, best practices, and tradeoffs for each approach.
+**Summary**: Decision framework for choosing integration patterns.
+Explains when to use ETL (high-volume batch), API (real-time request/response), or Events (asynchronous publish-subscribe), with implementation patterns, best practices, and tradeoffs for each approach.

 **Key Topics**:
 - ETL pattern for high-volume batch synchronization